Click on any tab title to read more information.

 The evaluation and disposition of gift/donated materials is the responsibility of Library staff authorized by the Library Director.

 Donations must be in acceptable condition.
 Items smelling of mildew will be refused.
-Such items should be discarded at home.
 Items which have yellowed or stained pages, are written in or have underlining, have broken spines, or are damp and musty are not accepted.
+Such items should be discarded via the County’s paper recycling program.

 Donations of local history materials are encouraged.